 Questions on notice, notices of motion and petitions

 Senators continued to use the questions on notice process – written questions to ministers on the administration of public policy – as an important accountability mechanism.
-Throughout the year, 486 questions were asked on notice.
-These were published to a searchable online database.
+Throughout the year, 366 questions were asked on notice.
+These were processed and published to a searchable online database.

-In 2016–17, the office processed and published 586 notices of motion (similar to the previous reporting period of 588).
-These notices of motion signal senators' intentions to move particular motions on specified days.
-The office also processed 13 petitions, with 24,071 signatories, which senators had lodged for presentation to the Senate (compared to 30 petitions with 128,950 signatures in 2015–16).
+In 2017–18, the office processed and published all notices of motions received – 630 for this reporting period compared to 586 in the previous period.
+These notices of motion signal senators’ intentions to move particular motions on specified days.
+The office also processed 15 petitions (with 112,233 signatories) which senators had lodged for presentation to the Senate (compared to 13 petitions with 24,071 signatures in 2016–17).

-The office received and processed 5,880 documents for presentation to the Senate during 2016–17, recorded their details in the Journals of the Senate and the Index to the Papers Presented to Parliament,and archived them.
-This is an increase of approximately 1,000 documents from the previous year, due largely to the two month period during which the parliament was prorogued after both houses were dissolved in May 2016, after which documents could not be tabled.
-Figure 8 shows the number of documents tabled in the Senate in recent years.
+The office received and processed all of the 5,515 documents provided for tabling in the Senate during 2017–18, recorded their details in the Journals of the Senate and the Index to the Papers Presented to Parliament, and archived them.
+This figure is comparable to the number of documents tabled in the previous year (5,880).
+Documents presented to the Senate in 2017–18 added approximately 27 metres of boxed documents to the archive.
+Figure 7 shows the number of documents tabled in the Senate in recent years.

-Documents from ministers, the Auditor-General and committees may be presented when the Senate is not sitting, although not after the Senate's dissolution.
-The office administers this procedure, which is a useful avenue for the timely publication of material of interest to, or required by, the Parliament.
-In 2016–17, a total of 398 documents (or approximately 7 per cent of all documents tabled in the Senate) were presented using this procedure.
-This number is lower than the previous reporting period (547) as there were no out-of-sitting presentations during the double dissolution period in July and August 2016.
+Documents from ministers, the Auditor-General and committees may be presented when the Senate is not sitting.
+The office administers this procedure, which facilitates the timely publication of material of interest to, or required by, the Parliament.
+In 2017–18, a total of 627 documents (or approximately 11 per cent of all documents tabled in the Senate) were presented using this procedure.
+The lower number of documents presented using this procedure in the previous reporting period (398) was because there were no out-of-sitting presentations during the double dissolution period in July and August 2016.

 Copies of all documents presented to the Senate are made available through the inquiries and distribution services provided by the office.
-In 2016–17, 3,416 inquiries were received (approximately 40 per cent coming from senators or their staff).
-This compares to 2,494 inquiries received in the previous reporting year.
+The inquiries service also fields a range of queries about Senate proceedings from senators and their staff, government agencies and others.
+In 2017–18, 3,063 inquiries were received (approximately 39 per cent coming from senators or their staff).
+This compares to 3,416 inquiries in the previous reporting year.
 The majority of inquiries – which are communicated by telephone or email – were responded to immediately, with the remainder responded to within timeframes agreed with the requestor.